-It is also possible that past surgery involving the uterus may allow the endometrial cells to attach to the incision and eventually transfer to the bowel.
+It is possible that past surgery involving the uterus may allow endometrial cells to attach to the incision and eventually transfer to the bowel.

 Some researchers think an imbalance of estrogen may also contribute to endometriosis.

-Researchers still do not know why endometrial tissue grows outside the reproductive organs, such as on the bowel.
+Researchers still do not know why endometrial-like tissue grows outside the reproductive organs, such as on the bowel.